-Serious adverse events were generally low and similar in trials of CAM2038, Probuphine, and Vivitrol in comparison to buprenorphine/naloxone and in the Sublocade trial.
+Serious adverse events were generally low and similar in trials of CAM2038, Probuphine, and Vivitrol in comparison to buprenorphine/naloxone and in the Sublocade trial vs placebo.
 Discontinuation due to adverse events was not reported in most trials.
 Results from one Vivitrol trial showed that similarly low numbers of participants discontinued when compared to buprenorphine/naloxone.
 The most common adverse events reported in the trials were injection/implant site pain, gastrointestinal issues, headaches, and insomnia.

 In the CAM2038 trial (Lofwall 2018), the incidence of serious adverse events (SAEs) occurred in 2.3% of participants receiving CAM2038 arm versus 6% of those receiving sublingual buprenorphine/naloxone at 24 weeks (see Table 3.4 below).
-Discontinuation due to adverse events was not reported.
-Although no participant died from overdose, there was one unrelated death in the buprenorphine/naloxone arm of the trial.
+Seven participants discontinued due to AEs in the CAM2038 arm, while three discontinued in the buprenorphine/naloxone arm.76 Although no participant died from overdose, there was one unrelated death in the buprenorphine/naloxone arm of the trial.
 The most commonly occurring AEs in the CAM2038 arm (see Table 3.4 below) were injection-site pain, injection-site pruritus and erythema, headache, constipation, and nausea.
-Additional AEs of urinary tract infection and insomnia occurred in the buprenorphine/naloxone arm.74
+Additional AEs of urinary tract infection and insomnia occurred in the buprenorphine/naloxone arm.76

-Data from Trial 13-0001 showed SAEs occurring in <5% of participants in the 300 mg Sublocade arm versus 2% of participants in the 100 mg arm and 5% in the placebo arm.
-One death occurred in the 300 mg Sublocade arm unrelated to overdose.
-Discontinuation due to AEs was unreported.
-The most common AE in the Sublocade arms were similar to CAM2038, and included gastrointestinal disorders, injection site pruritus and pain, upper respiratory tract infections, nasopharyngitis, headache, and insomnia.
+During the 24-week Sublocade trial, results showed SAEs occurring in <5% of participants in the 300 mg Sublocade arm versus 2% of participants in the 100 mg arm and 5% in the placebo arm.
+One death occurred in the 300-mg Sublocade arm unrelated to overdose.
+Ten participants discontinued due to AEs in the 300-mg arm, seven discontinued due to AEs in the 100-mg arm, and two discontinued in the placebo arm.
+The most common AE in the Sublocade arms were similar to

+CAM2038, and included gastrointestinal disorders, injection site pruritus and pain, upper respiratory tract infections, nasopharyngitis, headache, and insomnia.

-In the 24-week Probuphine key trial, 90 similar proportions of participants had an SAE (Probuphine: 2.3% vs. placebo: 3.4%).
-The other trials showed similar results of SAE occurrence in comparison to placebo, except Ling 2010, who had a higher rate of SAEs occurring in the placebo arm (see Table 3.4 below). ^{78,79} There was a reporting of one accidental pediatric exposure in the buprenorphine/naloxone arm that led to the notification of child protective services.
-90 Deaths were unreported in Rosenthal 2016.
-However, deaths occurred in the Rosenthal 2013 trial and were overdose-related (Probuphine: 0 vs. placebo implant: 1).
-79 Discontinuation due to adverse event was unreported in any trial.
-The most common AEs were related to the implant site (erythema, itching, pain), headaches, gastrointestinal problems, and nasopharyngitis.
+In the 24-week Probuphine key trial,79 similar proportions of participants receiving Probuphine and placebo had an SAE (2.3% vs. 3.4%).
+Similar results were seen in the other trials with the exception of Ling 2010 which had a higher rate of SAEs occurring in the placebo arm.^{80,81} There was one accidental pediatric exposure in the buprenorphine/naloxone arm that led to the notification of child protective services.79 Deaths were unreported in Rosenthal 2016.
+However, one death occurred in the Rosenthal 2013 trial and was overdose-related in the buprenorphine/naloxone arm.81 In the Rosenthal 2016 trial, only one participant discontinued due to an AE in the Probuphine arm.79 Whereas, no participant discontinued due to AEs in the Rosenthal 2013 trial and four discontinued due to AEs in the Ling 2010 trial both in the Probuphine arms (see Appendix Table D9).^{80,81} The most common AEs were related to the implant site (erythema, itching, pain), headaches, gastrointestinal problems, and nasopharyngitis.